SMosegaard/cds-lang/assignments/assignment-4/README.md

 - Saves the dataframe with predicted emotions as .csv in the ```out``` folder
 - Visualises the relative frequency of all emotions across seasons and saves the plots in the ```out``` folder

-To better understand the code, all functions in the script ```src/emotion_analysis.py`` will include a brief descriptive text.
+To better understand the code, all functions in the script ```src/emotion_analysis.py``` will include a brief descriptive text.

 ## Data

 The project objective will be performed on scripts from the TV show 'Game of Thrones'.
-The scripts have been segmented into lines, comprising a total of 23,911 rows.
+The scripts have been segmented into sentences, comprising a total of 23,911 rows.
 Each rows includes metadata, indicating who said the line, what episode it came from, and the season of the line.

 You can download the dataset [here](https://www.kaggle.com/datasets/albenft/game-of-thrones-script-all-seasons?select=Game_of_Thrones_Script.csv) and place it in the ```in``` folder.
 Remember to unzip the data before proceeding with the analysis.